iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 that is integrated with a Network Access Server.

-After being successfully authenticated, a signalling link is established that enables Bluetooth messages advertized by the BLE Peripheral to be forwarded from the Visited Bluetooth Low Energy Central device to a Home MQTT Broker.
+After being successfully authenticated, a signalling link is established that enables Bluetooth messages advertised by the BLE Peripheral to be forwarded from the Visited Bluetooth Low Energy Central device to a Home MQTT Broker.
 For connectable BLE Peripherals, the signalling link enables the Home MQTT Broker to send BLE Requests or Commands to the Visited Bluetooth Low Energy